 Storage, management, protection, and valuation of data across industries have all become critical business requirements, more so in the new remote reality.
 This is likely to continue well into the near future, with cloud adoption increasing among businesses.
 As organisations — big and small — continue to collect and leverage data at an ever-increasing rate, they require new ways to discover actionable information in that data.

-Competitive organisations must adopt a new ‘digital alchemy’ that can empower them to collect, store, and analyse vast volumes of data.
-Additionally, strong demand for cloud data centres and ongoing recovery is pushing large scale investments and growing use of AI and analytics to support digital transformation in businesses worldwide.
+Competitive organisations must adopt a new ‘digital alchemy' that can empower them to collect, store, and analyse vast volumes of data.
+Additionally, strong demand for cloud data centers and ongoing recovery is pushing large scale investments and growing use of AI and analytics to support digital transformation in businesses worldwide.

 This is substantiated by IDC's latest Future-Proofing Storage whitepaper, commissioned by Seagate Technology.
 The paper is based on surveys in which most respondents considered it increasingly important to co-locate data adjacent to applications or cloud services.